pratik-nagdeve/Employee_DRF/README.md

 ## Feedback
 Any suggestion and feedback is welcome.
-You can e-mail to me
+You can e-mail to me on <a href="pratikvnagdeve@gmail.com">pratikvnagdeve@gmail.com</a>